-It is noteworthy that while ID physicians have been strong proponents of vaccinations, many did not report routinely incorporating immunizations for hepatitis A, hepatitis B, or tetanus into their routine clinical care for PWID.
-Offering and administering vaccines in the United States has historically been considered an outpatient practice.
-However, current outbreaks of hepatitis A occurring across the United States suggest that these views may need to be revisited [20].
-There is now increasing evidence that many outbreaks may occur via percutaneous routes [8, 20], with hepatitis A surviving on needles and syringes for up to 10 weeks [21].
+It is noteworthy that while ID physicians have been strong proponents of vaccinations, many ID physicians did not report routinely incorporating immunizations for hepatitis A, hepatitis B, or tetanus into their routine clinical care for PWID.
+Offering and administering vaccines in the US has historically been considered an outpatient practice.
+However, current outbreaks of hepatitis A occurring across the United States suggest that these views may need to be revisited.
+There is now increasing evidence that many outbreaks may occur via percutaneous routes, with hepatitis A surviving on needles and syringes for up to 10 weeks.
 Increasing vaccination among hospitalized PWID, who are an at-risk group for hepatitis A infection and may not present to outpatient clinic appointments, may help attenuate future outbreaks.

-Another preventable viral illness closely linked to IDU is HIV infection.
-The use of injection opioids has been linked to multiple HIV outbreaks in the United States [22].
-Despite being an efficacious [23] and cost-effective treatment for the prevention of HIV infection [24], PrEP for HIV remains underused in this population [25].
-This is likely related to a lack of perceived HIV risk, as well as lack of knowledge of, and interest in, PrEP among PWID [26].
-Interestingly, however, engagement with PrEP may create opportunities to offer other forms of preventive care [27], effectively linking PWID into a primary care system that was previously not accessible.
+Another preventable viral illness closely linked to injection drug use is HIV.
+The use of injection opioids has been linked to multiple HIV outbreaks in the US.
+Despite being an efficacious and cost-effective treatment for the prevention of HIV, PrEP for HIV remains underutilized in this population.
+This is likely related to a lack of perceived HIV risk, as well as lack of knowledge of, and interest in, PrEP among PWID.
+Interestingly, however, engagement with PrEP may create opportunities to offer other forms of preventative care, effectively linking PWID into a primary care system that was previously not accessible.

-Screening for bacterial STIs in admitted PWID may be another missed opportunity [28].
+Screening for bacterial STIs in admitted PWID may be another missed opportunity.
 PWID are at an increased risk for STIs, likely related to reduced use of prophylaxis, reduced opportunities for screening, and transactional sexual encounters.
-One analysis suggested that almost 17% of asymptomatic PWID screened for STIs, as part of a care bundle, were positive for STIs [29].
-Rates of syphilis, particularly, have been increasing in many regions of the United States, with an epidemiologic link to those who use drugs [30].
+One analysis suggested that almost 17% of asymptomatic PWID screened for STIs, as part of a care bundle, were positive for STIs.
+Rates of syphilis, particularly, have been increasing in many regions of the U.S., with an epidemiologic link to those who use drugs.

 Addiction medicine specialists are increasingly being recognized as critical leaders in providing care for PWID.
-However, many medical centers lack access to subspecialty-trained addiction medicine physicians.
-Recognizing these limitations, there has been a growing call for ID physicians to fill this gap for patients with infectious complications of IDU [31].
+However, many medical centers lack access to subspecialty trained addiction medicine physicians.
+Recognizing these limitations, there has been a growing call for ID physicians to fill this gap for patients with infectious complications of injection drug use.
 One way ID physicians can fill this gap is by prescribing MOUD to PWID with infectious complications of injection opioid use.
-MOUD, including buprenorphine, are safe, evidence based, and effective in decreasing the all-cause mortality rate and IDU-related risk behaviors associated with HIV transmission [32, 33].
-Previous X-waiver requirements created barriers to prescribing buprenorphine, though this requirement was recently discontinued by the Drug Enforcement Administration [34].
+MOUD, including buprenorphine, are safe, evidence-based, and effective in decreasing all-cause mortality and injection drug-use related risk behaviors associated with HIV transmission.
+Previous X-waiver requirements created barriers to prescribing buprenorphine, though this requirement was recently discontinued by the DEA.
 However, it is unclear how many ID physicians will want to add buprenorphine prescribing to their ever-growing list of medical competencies.

-X-waiver uptake has historically been low among ID physicians [35].
+X-waiver uptake has historically been low among ID physicians.
 Adding addiction management to traditional ID care likely presents an opportunity cost to the ID physician, who may feel pulled away from other critical work.
 This sentiment was expressed in some of the free-text comments collected in this survey.
-Interestingly, years since fellowship graduation was inversely correlated with X-waiver attainment [35], which mirrors our data around counseling.
+Interestingly, years since fellowship graduation was inversely correlated with X-waiver attainment, 35 which mirrors our data around counseling.
 Thus, knowledge gaps related to clinical training, or generational differences in perceived role of the consultant, might represent additional barriers to both prescribing MOUD and counseling on harm reduction.
 Continuing medical education targeting in-practice ID clinicians may improve comfort in these topics and reduce some of these obstacles.